Singularities of theta divisors and the geometry of A_5: Abstract

 \section{Abstract}

 We study the codimension two locus $H$ in $\calA_g$ consisting of principally polarized abelian varieties whose theta divisor has a singularity {}that{} is not an ordinary double point.
 We compute the class $[H]\in CH^2(\calA_g)$ for every $g$.
 For $g=4$, this turns out to be the locus of Jacobians with a vanishing theta-null.
 For $g=5$, via the Prym map we show that $H\subset \calA_5$ has two components, both unirational, which we describe {}completely{}.
-We then determine the slope of the effective cone of $\aa_5$ and show that the component $\overline{N_0'}$ of the Andreotti-Mayer divisor has minimal slope and the Iitaka dimension $\kappa(\aa_5, \overline{N_0'})$ is equal to zero.
+We then determine the slope of the effective cone of $\aa_5$ and show that the component $\overline{N_0'}$ of the Andreotti-Mayer divisor has minimal slope.